openvinotoolkit/open_model_zoo/tools/downloader/README.md

 ```

 This will convert all models into the Inference Engine IR format.
 Models that
 were originally in that format are ignored.
-If model in unsupported format (see
-[PyTorch\* models conversion](pytorch_models_conversion.md)) they will be converted
+If model in PyTorch's format they will be
-in supported format first.
+converted in supported ONNX format first.

 The current directory must be the root of a download tree created by the model
 downloader.
 To specify a different download tree path, use the `-d`/`--download_dir`